Quantum-Accelerators/quacc/docs/user/database.md

     Covalent automatically stores all the inputs and outputs in an SQLite database, which you can find at the `"db_path"` when you run `covalent config`, and the results can be queried using the `ct.get_result(<dispatch ID>)` syntax.
 However, if you want to store the results in a different database of your choosing, you can use [maggma](https://github.com/materialsproject/maggma) to do so quite easily.

     An example is shown below for storing the results in a MongoDB via the `quacc.util.db.covalent_to_db` function.
-For assistance with setting up a MongoDB of your own, refer to the ["MongoDB Setup"](../install/config_db.md) section of the installation instructions.

     ```python
     from maggma.stores import MongoStore